The steps required to become a social worker include:

 |Key Skills||Strong people skills, compassion, organizational, time-management, problem-solving, communication, knowledge of social work and psychosocial practices|

-Step 1: Earn a Bachelor's Degree in Social Work
+Step 1: Earn a Bachelor's Level Social Work Degree

-BSW programs prepare graduates for direct-service positions, such as mental health assistant or caseworker.
-Coursework includes social welfare policy, social work methods, applied research, child welfare, and social work for the aged.
+Social worker education requirements include the completion of a bachelor's degree.
+BSW programs prepare graduates for direct-service positions, such as a mental health assistant or caseworker.
+And what courses do you need to become a social worker?
+Classes often include social welfare policy, social work methods, applied research, child welfare, and social work for the aged.
 All BSW programs contain an internship or supervised fieldwork component, providing students the opportunity to develop practical skills in areas important to the profession, such as understanding group dynamics, interviewing, decision-making, and problem-solving.

 - Develop strong communication skills.
 Social workers must develop productive and healthy relationships with their clients and co-workers in order to work effectively.
 While in school, students can take advantage of internships and supervised fieldwork to learn how to interact with a variety of clients.